ectomlin/ectomlin.github.io/_posts/2016-10-01-Assignment2.md

 author: "Eric Tomlinson"
 excerpt_separator: <!--more-->
 ---

-<p>My first post for Assignment 2 recapping what I have learned so far in IDST161</p>

 <!--more-->

 <p> Since I first began IDST 161 I have come a long way from where I began.
 However, seeing as